Comparing OTC Markets Group (OTCM) & The Competition

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.52%.
-Given OTC Markets Group’s peers higher probable upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its peers.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.62%.
+Given OTC Markets Group’s rivals higher possible upside, analysts clearly believe OTC Markets Group has less favorable growth aspects than its rivals.

 Summary